sigmie/docs.sigmie.com/src/pages/docs/indices/languages.md

 ### Light stemming

-More information about the ligh German stemming algorithm can be found [here](https://www.researchgate.net/publication/40646150_Light_stemming_approach_for_the_French_Portuguese_German_and_Hungarian_languages).
+More information about the light German stemming algorithm can be found [here](https://www.researchgate.net/publication/40646150_Light_stemming_approach_for_the_French_Portuguese_German_and_Hungarian_languages).

 ### Normalize

-The **German Normalisation** will make the following replacements
+The **German Normalisation** will make the following replacements.

 - **ß** -> **ss**
 - **ä** -> **a**